Undergraduate English Major

-The major in English and American literature enables students to pursue their specific academic interests within a broader scope of literary history and study.
-Students in the major examine literature's relationship to its intellectual and artistic traditions, as well as to history, philosophy, culture and related fields.
-The major provides diverse perspectives and the opportunity to study verse and fiction, as well as to practice writing clear, effective expository prose.
-Rigorous training in thinking and writing is valuable for any career that an undergraduate may ultimately pursue, making English an attractive major for students preparing for careers in areas as diverse as communications, marketing, medicine and law, as well as in the teaching of English at all levels.
+English and American literature majors pursue individual academic interests within a broader scope of literary history and study, exploring literature's relationship to its intellectual and artistic traditions, as well as to history, philosophy, culture and related fields.
+The major provides diverse perspectives and the opportunity to study poetry, prose, drama, novels and nonfiction forms, as well as to practice clear, effective expository writing.
+Rigorous training in critical thinking and writing is valuable for any career, making English an indispensable major for students preparing for work in areas as diverse as communications, marketing, medicine and law, as well as in the teaching of English at all levels.

 Graduates will be prepared to: